Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 installation adapter kit I found that fits close on the ROSS splined steering

-shaft is an aftermarket early GM steering wheel hub adapter kit,
+shaft is an aftermarket early GM automotive steering wheel hub adapter kit,

 Grant part # 3196, that's made for most General Motors